 At the Blue Hole, the freshwater lake that occupies a former rock quarry, we scoped a four-point stag.
 This little creature was surprisingly friendly and unintimidated by our cabal of bloodthirsty hunters.
-(Only one amongst us was an actual hunter, and he talked tough about mounting the deer’s small head on his wall.
-The deer was unfazed).
-He was so disarming that I forgot to get a selfie with him.
+(Only one amongst us was an actual hunter.
+Though he spoke at length about mounting the deer’s small head on his wall, the deer was unfazed).
+He was so disarmed, and disarming that I forgot to snap a photo of him.
 The key deer are trixy.
 Left in search of consolation, all I got were these shots of vegetation and brush.
-There were signs about the various plants that I read—poisonwood stands out, for obvious reasons—but I retained exactly none of the knowledge that loitered briefly in my head before my thoughts returned to small deer.
+There were signs about the various plants.
+I read them—poisonwood stands out, for obvious reasons—but retained exactly none of the knowledge that loitered in my head before my thoughts returned to small deer.
 Fucking small deer always win.